 To receive an electronic copy of the newsletter each edition, please subscribe to our mailing list.

-Submission dates for 2018 are on the first Tuesday of the month in which the edition is published:
+Submission dates for the remainder of 2020 are on the first Monday of the month in which the edition is published:

 Contributions should not exceed 250 words and up to two photographs per item may be submitted (but may not necessarily be published).
 Material may be edited due to space, style, clarity or for legal reasons.
 The name and address of the person submitting any material must be provided (address not for publication).
 The Editorial Advisory Committee reserves the right not to publish material considered to be offensive or inappropriate or which is not deemed to have community interest or relevance.
 The views expressed or information provided in this publication are not necessarily those of the Brown Hill Community Newsletter Committee, the Brown Hill Progress Association or the City of Ballarat, including any officers, members, agents or contractors.

 We are pleased to offer advertising in the Brown Hill Community Newsletter.
 The newsletter is free-of-charge and is hand-delivered to letterboxes across Brown Hill by our team of volunteers.
 It is also available at many local businesses and community hubs and can be accessed electronically.
-2300 copies are printed.
+Over 2500 copies of each edition are printed.

-A total of 20 business card sized spaces are made available, the equivalent of two pages of advertising per edition.
+A total of 25 business card sized spaces are made available, the equivalent of two and a half pages of advertising per edition.